michaelthorne/front-end-code-guide/README.md

 <a name="browser-support"></a>
 ## 2. Browser Support

 Through the practice of [progressive enhancement and graceful degradation](http://alistapart.com/article/understandingprogressiveenhancement) a website _should_ render in any web browser.
-However, the experience for each visitor will differ based on the features supported in the version of the browser being used.
+But yet, the experience for each visitor will differ based on the features supported in the version of the browser in use.

 <a name="html"></a>
 ## 3. HTML